Healthful

 Unbound Visual Arts (UVA), a nonprofit based in Allston-Brighton and serving the Greater Boston area, is presenting Healthful at the Honan-Allston Library Art Gallery, 300 North Harvard St., Allston, from June 6 – July 31, 2015.
 A free opening public reception for this interpretative and thematic exhibition with the 18 artists and nearly 60 works of art is Saturday, June 6th from 2:00 – 4:00 pm.

-Browse the 57 original works in the exhibition; see the Public Opening Reception photos with pianist Mae Siu Wai Stroshane; see the Healthful Exhibition Program Guide; read the blog review on File Under Fiber by Ellen Katz.
+See the Public Opening Reception photos with pianist Mae Siu Wai Stroshane; read the blog review on File Under Fiber by Ellen Katz.

 This program is supported in part by a grant from the Boston Cultural Council, a local agency which is funded by the Massachusetts Cultural Council, administrated by the Mayor’s Office of Arts, Tourism, and Special Events.